Cystic Fibrosis

 • Build-up milkshakes can be used to supplement meals (not in place of)

-• In extreme cases of malnutrition, poor weight gain it may be necessary to have supplemental of enteral feeding (e.g. via a gastrostomy)
+• In extreme cases of malnutrition, poor weight gain may necessitate the need for supplemental enteral feeding (e.g. via a gastrostomy) and rarely the use of total parenteral nutrition

 Managing/preventing airway infections